reml-lab/mhl-framework/README.md

 To deploy changes, copy the contents of the mhl-framework/mhl-server-app-src/mhl-web to mhl-framework/mhl-services/web folder over top of the existing mhl-web folder.
 Then, rebuild the container using "docker-compose build mhl-web" and redeploy it using "docker-compose up mhl-web."

 Note that the database structure defined in the models.py file is also accessed by the mhl-ingest server component as part of the participant authentication and configuration push process.
 The mhl-ingest Java application and corresponding Android applications may also require modification to reflect changes to the participant management data model.

+#### 3.2.2 Adding Custom Python-Based Data Analytic Services

+Adding additional Python-based data analytic services to the mhl-server Docker infrastructure and connecting them to existing data resources is a relatively easy process.
+To begin, add a new service directory to mhl-framework/mhl-server/mhl-services.
+A good starting point for the corresponding Dockerfile is the mhl-analytics service.

+This Dockerfile sets up a container including the needed library Kafka and ElasticSearch library versions.
+The ElasticSearch.ipynb example notebook gives a basic example of how to query data from ElasticSearch data store.
+This is a suitable approach for analytic tasks that need to run periodically on a window of data.
+The Kafka-python documentation provides a starting point for developing applications for interacting directly with streaming data via the creation of Kafka consumers and producers.
+See https://kafka-python.readthedocs.io/en/master/ for details.

+Once the custom application is ready for testing, add it to the mhl-framework/mhl-server/docker-compose.yml file and start it using "docker-compose up".
+The application will have access to all of the framework resources including ElasticSearch and the Kafka bus.

 ### 3.3 Android Applications